top of page

 Public holidays: closed

-The Millennium Public Art Gallery is located central Blenheim - on the corner of Seymour and Alfred Streets (13 Seymour Street), opposite Seymour Square.
-A Marlborough District Council car park provides metered parking in the Alfred Street Parking Building behind the Gallery.
+The Marlborough Art Gallery is located central Blenheim - on the corner of High and Symons St (15 High Street).
+A Marlborough District Council car park provides metered parking on High St and to the rear of the building on Wynen St.

 A public art gallery has many people working largely behind the scenes to present a stimulating programme for visitors to enjoy.
 The Gallery team comprises 5 staff (2 full-time equivalents) and a wonderful complement of volunteers.